3scale/docker-gateway/README.md

 Using yaml files is the common approach to configure 3scale APIcast on Openshift origin.
 Another approach is pulling a 3scale image on the local docker repository, then creating a new application in OKD from the Docker image by passing required parameters.
 For example, this latter approach was used to setup 3scale APIcast in OKD cluster on AWS.

-- Pull the 3scale image to your local docker repository.
+- Pull the 3scale image to the local docker repository:

 docker pull registry.access.redhat.com/3scale-amp20/apicast-gateway:1.0